The Modern Categories setting replaces the theme based category output with one that's configured to use our best practices. This resolves:

 While we recommend limiting a category to 24 posts, there are some cases (eg. parent categories, not recommended) where you can have multiple pages of categories.
 In this case, we recommend setting the Posts per page to 24:

-Note: our recommendation was updated from 20 posts per page, to 24, in May 2022.
+Note: our recommendation was updated from 20 posts per page, to 24, in May 2022, and then 40 later on.

 The reason we've turned this into a checkbox rather than having you manually set it, is that most bloggers don't have the time (or care enough) to test and optimize this.
 We're comfortable with updating this number (up or down) in the future on your behalf, based on testing and monitoring.